emberjs/ember.js/CONTRIBUTING.md

 * a = b and not a=b.
 * Follow the conventions you see used in the source already.

-Inline Documenation Guidelines:
+Inline Documentation Guidelines:

 All inline documentation is written using YUIDoc.
-Follow these rules when updating or writing new documenation:
+Follow these rules when updating or writing new documentation:

 1. All code blocks must be fenced
 2. All code blocks must have a language declared